MohamedOmar2020/Omar-lab.github.io/index.md

 ![Cedars-Sinai](static/img/logo/Cedars1.png){:style="max-width: 100%; height: auto;"}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+Research in the lab is focused on developing robust AI-powered predictive and prognostic tools for cancer patients informed by the tumor microenvironment composition.
 {: .welcomefont}

 We are located in The Green Building of the Pacific Design Center.